 The Palestinian Authority has confirmed cases of COVID-19 within the West Bank.

-Additionally, the Palestinian Authority declared a five-day lockdown throughout the West Bank, from Friday, July 3, through Tuesday, July 7, 2020, in an effort to contain the spread of COVID-19.
-This lockdown may be extended with limited notice.
-In addition, the governors of Hebron, Nablus, Ramallah, and Bethlehem announced jurisdiction-wide lockdowns effective July 2.
-Under the lockdown, most businesses will be closed, and residents’ movements in the West Bank will be curtailed, which may impede movement inside and between cities, as well as crossings between the West Bank and Israel.
-Business closures exclude bakeries, pharmacies, and supermarkets, which are scheduled to be open from 8:00 a.m. to 8:00 p.m. daily.
+In addition the Palestinian Authority may institute local or West Bank-wide lockdowns on short notice in an effort to contain the spread of COVID-19.
+This may include closing most businesses; curtailing residents’ movements, which may impede movement inside and between cities; a general curfew; and closures of the crossings between the West Bank and Israel.
+At this time, business closures exclude bakeries, pharmacies, and supermarkets.
 The latest information can be found (in Arabic only) on the PA Ministry of Health website at http://site.moh.ps/index/index/Language/ar.

 Entry and Exit Requirements:

-Beginning March 17 and until further notice, the Government of Jordan has suspended all inbound and outbound flights and closed land and sea borders to all passenger traffic, including Jordanian passport holders.
+Beginning March 17 and until further notice, the Government of Jordan has suspended all regular inbound and outbound flights and closed land and sea borders to all regular passenger traffic, including Jordanian passport holders.

 Coronavirus Tax Relief and Economic Impact Payments: